Giesbrt/Automaten/src/default-config/styling/STYLING.md

 If you define a placeholder using ~= it means it can be changed.
 If you define it with == it will always be the same.
 Though it is important to know that some placeholers are globally defined:
 - all Qt.Globalcolors
-- all QPalette colors like QPalette.WindowText
+- all QPalette colors like QPalette.WindowText (in rgb) and their transparent version like QPalette.WindowTextT which are rgba with an open bracket so you can add you own alpha value.

 If we put that together we get something like this: